cressidagp/arcluascripts/README.md

 ## Introduction

-ArcLuaScript its a non oficial scripting project for ArcEmu just for learning purposes.
-Its not intended as a replace for ArcEmu official

-plugins, its intended as a complement.
+ArcLuaScripts its a non oficial scripting project for ArcEmu just for learning purposes.
+Its not intended as a replace for ArcEmu official plugins, its intended as a complement.

 WARNING: this stuff its experimental, use it at your own risk.